elliesgithub/data-analytics-power-bi-report762/README.md

 Navigation bars were also added to each of the pages to later be worked on.

-## 4.Creating Customer Detail Page
+## Creating Customer Detail Page
 1. **CARD VISUALS** - Added a Unique Customers Card visual

---> Using the [Total Customers] measure created earlier and renaming Unique Customers
+- Using the [Total Customers] measure created earlier and renaming Unique Customers

-Added a Revenue per Customer Card visual
+- Added a Revenue per Customer Card visual

---> Created a new measure in Measures Table: Revenue per Customer = [Total Revenue]/[Total Customers].
+- Created a new measure in Measures Table: Revenue per Customer = [Total Revenue]/[Total Customers].
 Then added this to a card visual

 2. **SUMMARY CHARTS** - Added a Donut Chart visual showing the total customers for each country.
---> Used the Users[Country] column to filter the [Total Customers] measure.
+-  Used the Users[Country] column to filter the [Total Customers] measure.

-Add a Column Chart visual showing the number of customers who purchased each product category.
+- Add a Column Chart visual showing the number of customers who purchased each product category.
---> Used the Products[Category] column to filter the [Total Customers] measure.
+- Used the Products[Category] column to filter the [Total Customers] measure.

 3. **LINE CHART** - Added a Line Chart visual to the top of the page.
---> It shows [Total Customers] on the Y axis, and uses the Date Hierarchy we created previously for the X axis.
+- It shows [Total Customers] on the Y axis, and uses the Date Hierarchy we created previously for the X axis.
 Allow users to drill down to the month level and not any further.
 *Added a trend line, and a forecast for the next 10 periods with a 95% confidence interval*

 4. **TOP 20 CUSTOMER TABLE** - Created a new table which displays the top 20 customers filtered by revenue.
--->The table shows show each customer's full name, revenue, and number of orders.
+- The table shows show each customer's full name, revenue, and number of orders.
 *Also added conditional formatting to the revenue column, to display data bars for the revenue values and coloured them to an appropriate transparency.*

 5. **TOP CUSTOMER VISUAL CARDS** - Created 3 Customer visual cards.